cloudamqp/lavinmq/README.md

 and `Channel#add_content` for Body frames.
 When all content has been received (and appended to an `IO::Memory` object) it calls `VHost#publish` with a `Message` struct.
-`VHost#publish` finds all matching queues, writes the message to the message store and then calls `Queue#publish` with the segment position.
-`Queue#publish` writes to the queue index file (if it's a durable queue).
+`VHost#publish` finds all matching queues, writes the message to the message store and then calls `Queue#publish` with the segment position. `Queue#publish` writes to the message store.

 #### Consume

 When `Client#read_loop` receives a Basic.Consume frame it will create a `Consumer` class and add it to the queue's list of consumers.
-The Queue got a `deliver_loop` fiber that will loop over the list of consumers and deliver a message to each.
+Each consumer has a `deliver_loop` fiber that will be notified by an internal `Channel` when new messages are available in the queue.

 ## Features